The Future Of Business Intelligence Is Open Source

 Simply put, open source is a superior approach at building and distributing software because it provides important guaranties around how software can be discovered, tried, operated, collaborated on and packaged.
-For those reasons, it is not surprising that it has taken over most of the modern data stack: infrastructure, databases, orchestration, data processing, AI/ML and beyond.
+For those reasons, it is not surprising that it has taken over most of the modern data stack: infrastructure, data warehouses, databases, orchestration, data processing, AI/ML and beyond.

 - Keep up with the pace of innovation in the data ecosystem

 - Give power to users who wanted to satisfy their more advanced use cases